-- 3.1 The approach to pay and reward continues to be based on the following principles: - Pay levels are affordable for the Council, at a time when it is making some very difficult decisions about spending on services to the community; - The Council can demonstrate fairness and equity in what it pays people at different levels and in different parts of the Council; and - Pay is set at levels which enable the Council to recruit and retain the quality of staff needed to help achieve its objectives at a time of financial hardship and a global pandemic. - 3.2 Pay levels are determined through "job evaluation".
-For staff at PO6 and below, the Council generally uses the Greater London Provincial Council job evaluation system.
+- 3.1 The approach to pay and reward continues to be based on the following principles: - Pay levels are affordable for the Council, at a time when it is making some very difficult decisions about spending on services to the community alongside dealing with a global pandemic; - The Council can demonstrate fairness and equity in what it pays people at different levels and in different parts of the Council; and - Pay is set at levels which enable the Council to recruit and retain the quality of staff needed to help achieve its objectives at a time of financial hardship. - 3.2 Pay levels are determined through "job evaluation".
+For staff at PO6 and below, the Council uses the Greater London Provincial Council job evaluation system.
 For posts at PO7 and above, the HAY job evaluation system is used.
 Each system assesses the relative "size" of the role against a range of criteria, relating to its complexity, the number of resources managed, and the knowledge required to undertake the role.

 3.3 Pay rates are generally set against the national pay spine agreed by the National Joint Council, although there are local pay points at the top of the LBBD pay scale.
 The Council has committed to pay no less than the "London Living Wage" to its own staff or agency workers working with the Council.
-The "London Living Wage" hourly rate increase to £10.85 from £10.75 was announced on 9 November 2020.
+The "London Living Wage" hourly rate increase to £11.05 from £10.85 was announced on 15 November 2021.
 The Council continues to ensure that it pays its employees and apprentices at or above the London Living Wage.